-Eat al fresca on the Sweet Tea & Barley terrace or in Chowning’s Tavern’s Garden Grill.
+Eat al fresco on the Sweet Tea & Barley terrace, at Chowning’s Tavern’s Garden Grill, or on the Social Terrace.
 Or enjoy a meal in nearby Merchants Square.
 Check out current dining options here.

 7 p.m. or 8:30 p.m.
 Brave Haunted Williamsburg

 The fun doesn’t end when the sun goes down.
 Take a Haunted Williamsburg ghost tour, the only tour with exclusive access to historic outdoor spaces, featuring costumed storytellers who share their unnerving tales.
-From authentic 18th-century colonial ghost stories to creepy modern-day encounters, this one-hour candlelit walking ghost tour takes you strolling through town, into gardens, and beyond the barriers to our most haunted sites.
-This is the only program listed in this itinerary that requires a separate ticket.
-Be sure to book your tour ahead of time here.
+Or for all of the fun and none of the fright, check out Ghost Walk Junior These are the only programs listed in this itinerary that requires a separate ticket.
+Be sure to book your tour ahead of time and check out other evening programs here.

 You see?
-There’s plenty to fill your day with this summer, and we can’t wait to see you! #Summer Solved
+There’s plenty to fill your day with, and we can’t wait to see you!

-Note: This itinerary reflects the July and August 2020 offering.
+Note: This itinerary has been updated to reflect the Summer 2021 offering.
 If you’re planning your trip for later in the year, the daily offering may be different.
-You can start looking at our website to learn about various experiences, and given the fluid nature of operations during the current health crisis, we recommend checking the events calendar within 30 days of your visit for an updated schedule.
+You can start looking at our website to learn about various experiences, and, we recommend checking the events calendar within 30 days of your visit for an updated schedule.

 Colonial Williamsburg is the largest living history museum in the world.
 Witness history brought to life on the charming streets of the colonial capital, plus, explore our newly expanded and updated Art Museums of Colonial Williamsburg featuring the nation’s premier folk art collection, plus the best in British and American fine and decorative arts from 1670–1840.
 Check out sales and special offers to plan your visit.